friedger/info_tokens/docs/btc-alpha.md

-# How to use BTC Alpha
+# Buying ThreeFold Tokens using BTC-Alpha

 ## Registration
 In order to register on [BTC-Alpha](http://btc-alpha.com) exchange, you need to provide only email and password.